 No, that would not work.
 See the course notes for explanations and examples of this pattern with wedi.

-There are several ways to find them - at the top of this page, click on 'Topic: Welsh', then on 'Popular', and then look for the sticky discussion 'Course hints and tips'.
+There are several ways to find them - go to https://forum.duolingo.com/topic/924/hot and then look for the sticky discussion 'Course tips and notes'.